rkgofiitk/academic-issues.github.io/Topics/learningAndTeaching.md

 # Learning and Teaching

-It is heartening that podcasts on apolitical social issues like education and learning are getting substantial public attention.
+Mainstream television channels in India are obssessed with politics and irrelevant talk shows which creates a narrative that Inida is all about hatred, religious bigtory, and crimes.
+They hardly ever bring social issues to public attentions.
+It is, therefore, heartening that many serious content creators are turning to podcasts on apolitical social issues like education and learning.
+Some of these podcasts are thought proving.
 Recently, I watched a podcast where the guest gave an interesting theory that the design of the education system worldwide is to help teachers rather than students.
 He opines neither the faculty at elite Indian institutions like IITs, IISc, or IIM nor those in US Ivy League institutions make much difference in learning or educating students.
 The guest ascribes the success of the students of an institution to the robust filtering system at the admission stage.
 He argues that the best talents from China also originate from institutions that use "Gaokao" for the admission stage.
 "Gaokao" happens to be the JEE equivalent entrance test in China.
 The guest concedes that a few good teachers may make a difference in learning.
-However, classroom lectures are not only uninspiring but reach a few students sitting on the front benches.
-Most students in the back benches only nod in the pretense of understanding or being attentive to lectures.
+However, classroom lectures are mostly uninspiring as they are targeted for median of the student composition of a class.
 Students these days mostly watch youtube videos and engage in self-learning.
 Admissions to good colleges are preferred for earning degrees and help the learners to become street smarts by interacting with peer groups.
 A large peer group in a good institution poses immense challenges to the students in acquiring skills to be more street-smart and better prepared for success in jobs.